Fantasy Springs at Tokyo DisneySea: $2 Billion Park Expansion

 If anything, these particular movies are better fits for DisneySea than the attractions mentioned above–all of animated films feature water and their rides will utilize boats.
 Sure, Fantasy Springs might be treading a bit close to Fantasyland, but if the land itself is unique and compelling (and the concept art sure makes that look to be the case), I doubt many people will worry about that.

 This is just one of several huge projects to expand Tokyo Disney Resort, which is pictured in the map above.
 (The blue area is Tokyo DisneySea and the green is Tokyo Disneyland.)

-The bottom yellow area is a new Toy Story hotel, the upper left yellow area is a new parking structure, and the red is this Fantasy Springs expansion, which will replace what’s currently a parking lot and will basically abut the Bayside Station monorail stop.
+The bottom yellow area is a new Toy Story hotel, the upper left yellow area is a new parking structure, and the red is this Fantasy Springs expansion, which replaces a parking lot between the parks and Bayside Station.

 The solid blue area in the middle-ish area of Tokyo DisneySea is Soaring: Fantastic Flight.
 This new attraction debuted three years ago.
 As you can see from what OLC has released, this will be an incredibly lavish presentation of Soarin.

 Overall, we’re incredibly excited about the future of Tokyo Disney Resort.
 While we absolutely love the Japan parks, the level of capital invested on new attractions in the last decade had been lagging behind the United States parks.

 This plus the aforementioned additions and the forthcoming new Space Mountain at Tokyo Disneyland fix all of that.
 If TDR can keep its seasonal entertainment going strong even after these additions, Tokyo Disneyland and DisneySea will easily hold the titles of #1 and #2 Disney theme parks in the world.